 Banana Bus is a great option designed to reduce the hassle of transportation to these festivals.
 With 15 pick-up locations throughout Melbourne, you don’t have to drag your luggage to the city to catch a transport.
 It’s also a safer mode of transport as you don’t run the risk of driving back tired after an exhausting weekend in the dust.

 The festival was alive and buzzing – you could feel the energy right from the get-go.
 The magic of Babylon extends far beyond this article, as words are not enough to describe the experience.

 The night skies were shining bright with stars that lit up the canvas of flowing clouds.
 The atmosphere was electric, with love and humility filling the air.
 Apart from the amazing lineups of artists across the three main stages, there was so much going on that it was impossible to keep a track of everything around me.
 Laser lights beaming, techno tunes bumping, and crowd cheering was all one could hear throughout the night.

 The food truck options were amazing; there was a vast range of delicious food options available at very affordable prices.
 The festival was very well organised with many vollies always available to help people as they enjoyed the festival over the three days.

-It was even better that I got to see sustainable initiatives undertaken by the organisers to ensure that they returned the land in the state of which they found it in.
+It was even better to see sustainable initiatives undertaken by the organisers to ensure that they returned the land in the state they found it in.
 A team of volunteers collected waste were deployed at all times that helped keep the camping grounds and dance floors clean who also encouraged active participation.

 Everyone contributed towards keeping the environment clean and cleaning after themselves.
 Little did I know, though, that haystacks are actually a comfortable seating arrangement which are completely eco-friendly and don’t add to the carbon foot-print.